 If path is not #f, global? is true, and the operating system supports opening a library in “global” mode so that the library’s symbols are used for resolving references from libraries that are loaded later, then global mode is used to open the library.
 Otherwise, the library is opened in “local” mode, where the library’s symbols are not made available for future resolution.
 This local-versus-global choice does not affect whether the library’s symbols are available via (ffi-lib #f).

-Due to the way the operating system performs dynamic binding, loaded libraries are associated with Racket (or DrRacket) for the duration of the process.
-Re-evaluating ffi-lib (or hitting the Run button in DrRacket) will not force a re-load of the corresponding library.
+If custodian is #f, the loaded library is associated with Racket (or DrRacket) for the duration of the process.
+Loading again with ffi-lib, will not force a re-load of the corresponding library.

 If the name is not found, and failure-thunk is provided, it is used to produce a return value.
 For example, a failure thunk can be provided to report a specific error if an name is not found: